 The material used in making the pipe shall be basic oxygen or electric furnace steel that is continuously cast.
-All steel used for hydrogen service must be fully killed.
+All steel used for hydrogen service shall be fully killed.
+The weld seam and heat affected zone shall be heat treated so as to simulate a normalizing heat